 Decimal points in floating-point numbers can be replaced by commas, if the user is more familiar with such notation.
-To replace decimal points for commas, change the FM option in the CALCULATOR MODES input form to commas, as follows (Notice that we have changed the Number Format to Std):
+To replace decimal points for commas, change the FM option in the CALCULATOR MODES input form to commas, as follows (Notice that we have changed the Number Format to Sta):

-• Press the MODE button.
-Next, use the down arrow key, , once, and the right arrow key, , highlighting the option \FM,.
-To select commas, press the VIII soft menu key (i.e., the 1/2 key).
+Press the MODE button.
+Next, use the down arrow key, \checkmark , once, and the right arrow key, \checkmark , highlighting the option $FM$.
+To select commas, press the \checkmark soft menu key.
 The input form will look as follows: